 The tax savings realised by the parent company are returned to the subsidiaries when they become profitable and can charge their own losses.

-The tax group incurred a tax expense of €2,395,000 for 2021.
+The tax consolidation incurred a tax expense of €631,000 for 2023.

 3.4.
 Remuneration of administrative and management bodies

 The members of the Board of Directors receive no remuneration from the company.